jianxun-p/jianxun-p.github.io/src/racketx.md

 ### Macros
-Macros and metaprogramming are considered one of the significant part of the Rust programming language, it avoids many repetition of code and embeds Domain Specific Languages.
+Macros and meta programming are considered one of the significant part of the Rust programming language, it avoids many repetitions of code and embeds Domain Specific Languages.
 I started off with using `macro_rules`, which provided extensive pattern matching capabilities, but it was not enough for this complicated task.
 As a solution, I turned towards using `proc_macro`.
-It was very powerful, yet, it consumes supprisingly more time to compile.
+It was very powerful, yet, it consumes surprisingly more time to compile.

 ### Example
 Here is an example of using the `racket` macro.